-After a record breaking start to the year, the FTSE 100 index tracking unit trust which is the benchmark for the UK Value Investor model portfolio, was up 6.3% in January alone.
+After a record-breaking start to the year, the UK Value Investor Portfolio’s FTSE All-Share benchmark was up 6.3% in January alone.
 The model portfolio managed a very similar 6.5%.

 These results include trading commissions and stamp duty.

-The portfolio currently has 24 holdings, and is gradually expanding to 30.
-While this is somewhat more concentrated than the FTSE 100, it’s a reasonable trade-off between reducing risk while still being manageable.
+The portfolio currently has 24 holdings and is gradually expanding to 30.
+While this is somewhat more concentrated than the FTSE 100, it’s a reasonable trade-off between reducing risk and still being manageable.

 These dividend increases give me confidence that the portfolio hasn’t just gone up in terms of capital value, but has also increased its intrinsic value.